stanley-fork/ragit/crates/server/README.md

 - Scalability
   - It does not use any kind of DB.
 It stores everything on disk.
 This design makes self-hosting simpler, but not suitable for large-scale services.

+## Logs

+By default, it writes logs to `./ragit-server-logs`.
+I wrote a [simple python script] that converts the text file to a sqlite db.

+TODO: add link to `[simple python script]`.

 ## Endpoints

 - GET `/{user-name}/{repo-name}/index`